<- Back

 European carbon quotas illustrate this approach: each purchased quota permanently removes one ton of CO2 from the market, directly contributing to the reduction of industrial emissions.

-This is what we advocate at homaio.
+This is what we advocate at Homaio.
 We offer investors the opportunity to act directly on greenhouse gas emissions, while maximizing their financial performance.
 This pragmatic approach prioritizes measurable impact on the physical indicators of climate change, offering a concrete alternative to traditional ESG investments.

 Key takeaways